-Continuous move has been discussed as a tricky scenario in the past, but continuously requested business requirement in order to increase carrier utilization and reduce empty moves.
+Continuous Move has been discussed as a tricky scenario in the past but is a continuously requested business requirement in order to increase carrier utilization and reduce empty moves.
 Still amazing that alone in Europe 40% of every truck movement is with an empty truck.
 Apart from the various complexities that are related to the business side (taking into account the discounts, recalculation, empty leg charges, etc.), there is a lot more to be discussed based on how the shipper wants to model the continuous move in the logistics business.
-On the one side it might be considered to be a planning and consolidation issue, on the other side, often driven by cut off times, it is the challenge to plan good loads and then, re-utilize equipment on a continuous basis, even in outsourced scenarios.
+On the one side it might be considered to be a planning and consolidation issue, on the other side, often driven by cut-off times, it is the challenge to plan good loads and then, re-utilize equipment on a continuous basis, even in outsourced scenarios.
 In a simple continuous move, the same carrier commits to two different loads in continuation to each other.
-For example, the carrier takes load one from plant to customer A. He then comes back to the plant and takes load 2 to the customer B.
+For example, the carrier takes to load one from plant to customer A. He then comes back to the plant and takes load 2 to customer B.

 Simple Continuous Move scenario

 In addition to the continuation of the equipment movements, we have to deal at the same time with constrained equipment and fleet situations in carrier selection.
 Allocations and business shares between alternative carriers are key elements to manage that challenge.
 If we talk about allocations, they refer to the number of loads a carrier commits to, typically on a specific day, by location or region.
 If a carrier has 10 allocations for the day, it implies that the carrier has committed to take 10 loads on the day.
 So far, this is standard functionality in SAP TM (TM 9.2, TM 9.1, etc.) Allocations btw. are the closest you would deal with in SAP TM Strategic Freight Procurement (total contract volume, compared to individual freight orders in SAP Transportation Management, on the operations side).